Software_internationalization

 2. Application programming interface (API)

 APIs are a flexible way to make any localization workflow process easy for your team.
 Write code once and it works indefinitely.
-You can learn more about our API and check some examples in the following article.

 3. Webhooks